bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 - Separation of concerns for authentication and authorization
 - API Directory listing (in private preview mode)

-1. Confirm the health of the connection between the API Gateway and the upstream service by running:
+1. Confirm the health of the connection between the API gateway and the upstream service by running:

   ```sh linenums="0"
   gwa status